cnsuhao/engine1/docs/Markdown/ExtraFAQ.md

 ## What is the advantage of the Common Data Model (CDM)?
 For details about the Common Data Model, please see our @ref CDM documentation.

-## How fast does the Physiology Engine run?
+## How fast does the physiology engine run?
 How can I make it faster?
-The Physiology Engine currently runs at about 5 to 10 times real time, depending on your machine's specifications.
+The engine currently runs at about 5 to 10 times real time, depending on your machine's specifications.
 The functionality requirements of the multi-purpose physiology engine are driven by the goals of the project.
 If your application does not require all of the existing functionality, then you could strip features by modifying the source code in the same way that you would integrate a new model.